 "Fuck me but those Italians are good-looking.
 It's the clothes, man.
 You wouldn't look at her twice in a tracksuit.
 It's the clothes."

-He strings out the word 'clothes' out like it was a religion, which of course it is.
+He strings out the word 'clothes' out like it's a religion, which of course it is.
 The Italians have had their day, apart from with cunts like Jeevas.
-Personally I prefer American and Japanese designers.
+Personally, I prefer American and Japanese designers.
 They're both forward-thinking, with innovative combinations of fabric and cut, while remaining traditional.
 Wearing their clothes communicates personal loyalty, patriotism, and support for Capitalism.
 Some brands are not popular enough yet to make them common.
 It says that I'm in favour of trade between these two countries.
 It means that I am supportive of my own country's industry.
 The press don't notice men's clothes, but I was featured in the 'Best Dressed Under Thirty' article in the Metrosexuality November issue, page fifty-four.
 It was nearly picked up for one of the broadsheets but the Muramatsu scandal took all the press, which fucked me right off.

 "That one slept with Ide last month," Mikami points the offending girl out helpfully.
 Jeevas scowls at the thought that he had considered taking Ide's seconds.
 Ide is not respected in any way by anyone.